-4.2.
+4.6.
 Actual vs. Planned Expenditures

-Table 6 shows the percent of actual versus planned expenditures for the State/WSAFCA fiscal year 2016-17.
-The percent of actual versus planned expenditures is lower than planned as the Southport project cost estimate decreased by approximately \$33.5 million based on actual bid results as compared to the final engineers cost estimate and a slight delay in construction due to wet weather during Fiscal Year 2016-17.
+Table 6 shows the percent of actual versus planned expenditures for the State/WSAFCA fiscal year 2017-18.
+The percent of actual versus planned expenditures is lower due to slower than expected expenditures for the Southport project.
+However, levee construction is still on schedule to be completed in 2018.